vlutsas/DST/README.md

 ### Description

 The PHI/PII Data Scrambling Tool is intended to provide facilities for the irreversible anonymisation of PII/PHI data in non-PRD SAP systems, including (but not limited) to patient name, contact names, personal email addresses and personal bank account details.
+Scrambling is based on user created template.
 > Installation requirements: <br>
 > AS ABAP 7.40<br>
 > <a href="https://docs.abapgit.org/">abapGit</a><br>